MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/team-site-creation-stops.md

 - SharePoint Online
 ---

-# Creation of team site from SharePoint Home doesn’t complete
+# Creating a team site from SharePoint Home doesn’t finish

 ## Symptoms

-When you try to [create a team site](/sharepoint/create-site-collection) from SharePoint Home, the site creation might stop or never complete.
-This might happen if the Limited-access user permission lockdown mode for the SharePoint [root site](/sharepoint/modern-root-site) is Activated.
+When you try to [create a team site](/sharepoint/create-site-collection) from SharePoint Home, the site creation process stops or never finishes.
+This might occur if the Limited-access user permission lockdown mode for the SharePoint [root site](/sharepoint/modern-root-site) is activated.

 ## Cause

-Group-Connected Team sites require the ability to perform REST requests to SharePoint, which uses the UseRemoteAPI [permission level](/sharepoint/understanding-permission-levels#site-permissions-and-permission-levels).
+Group-Connected Team sites require the ability to mae REST requests to SharePoint.
+SharePoint uses the UseRemoteAPI [permission level](/sharepoint/understanding-permission-levels#site-permissions-and-permission-levels).

 ## Resolution

 Ask your organization’s SharePoint administrator to create the site for you.

-If you are a SharePoint administrator, and don’t need the Limited-access user permission lockdown mode on your SharePoint root site, you can turn it off using these steps:
+If you are a SharePoint administrator, and you don’t need the Limited-access user permission lockdown mode on your SharePoint root site, you can turn off the mode by following these steps:

-1. Select Settings (the gear icon).
+1. Select the Settings (gear) icon.

-1. Select **Site Settings**.
+1. Open **Site Settings** > **Site Collection Administrator** > **Site Collection Features**.

-1. Under **Site Collection Administrator** > **Site Collection Features**, select **Limited-access user permission lockdown mode**, and then select **Deactivate**.
+1. Select **Limited-access user permission lockdown mode**, and then select **Deactivate**.